Ezibenroc/beertorrent/report.md

 The program works correctly.
 It has poor performances.

-Necessary code improvements: better structuration, avoid the usage of some global variables, reduce code redudancy.
+Necessary code improvements: better structure, avoid the usage of some global variables, reduce code redundancy.

 Necessary program improvements: implement timeouts on sockets to delete a peer when it does not send any message, implement *Keep-Alive* messages, implement *Cancel*